Learn about actual and potential costs

 Key elements for every RFP

-Buyers should provide an explicit budget for purchasing and integrating the software.
+Buyers should provide a budget for purchasing and integrating the software.

 If the software is priced using a subscription-based pricing model, buyers should state their intended contract length.

 If hardware installation is being provided, buyers should state whether the budget listed includes these costs.
-Additionally, buyers should lie out their policy for potential cost overruns during installation.
+Additionally, buyers should lay out their policy for potential cost overruns during installation.

 Buyers should consider the pricing from each supplier, as well as potential installation costs if applicable.